huaxiuyao/C-Mixup/README.md

 ### PovertyMap

-To get detailed information of the datasets, please refer to Appendix E of the original [paper](https://arxiv.org/abs/2210.05775v1).
+To get detailed information of the datasets, please refer to Appendix E of the [paper](https://arxiv.org/abs/2210.05775v1) or [original paper](https://arxiv.org/abs/2112.05090).

 This code is built upon [LISA](https://github.com/huaxiuyao/LISA) and [Wilds](https://github.com/p-lambda/wilds).